-The age of participants in the studies included in this systematic review were between 11 to 22 years.
+The mean age of participants in the studies included in this systematic review were between 11 to 22 years.
 Pubertal status was considered in the studies by Gomez-Bruton et al, Madic et al and Vlachopoulos et al (23, 24, 28).
 None of the reviewed articles included the upper age range from 23 to 35.
 Collectively, 210 females and 426 males were included in this systematic review.
 One study included females only (25), three studies included males only (24, 26, 28), and two studies included both male and female participants (23, 27).
 The ethnicity of the study participants was clearly stated in four of the six studies.
 Two studies recruited those who were of white healthy Caucasian ethnicity only (23, 24).
 The third study declared all the participants were white except for one participant in their study (25), while the fourth study exclusively recruited Chinese university students (26).
 The Serbian and German studies do not state the study participants’ ethnicity but, for the purposes of this review, the authors assumed their ethnicity based on each study’s locality (27, 28).

 Nutrition was acknowledged as a factor in bone health in all six studies: four of the six studies completed some form of dietary analysis (23-26).
 A trained researcher helped participants complete a calcium frequency questionnaire in Gomez-Bruton et al’s study (23).
 Yung’s university students completed a 7-day recall for the participant’s usual calcium intake (26).
 Similarly, Nurmi-Lawton et al’s longitudinal study used regular estimated food diaries for the duration of this study (25).
 Vlachoppoulos et al’s study stated that one of its limitations was the lack of nutrition-related covariates in the analysis despite the fact that data was collected for the study (24).